 Americanism Elementary School Poster Contest

 The Americanism Poster Contest is sponsored by the Sons of the American Revolution and is intended to stimulate interest in American History in support of the elementary school curriculum.
-The contest is designed to let the students express, through pictures and words, what they have learned about an event in the American Revolution.
+The contest is designed to let the students express, through pictures and words, what they have learned about a participant in the American Revolution.
 More information is available at the National SAR site.

 The contest is also open to members of the Cub Scouts